youssefbrugman/soc/README.md

 # soc
-To set up a Security Operations Center (SOC) in Azure using Terraform
+To set up a Security Operations Center (SOC) in Azure using Terraform, Bicep, ARM template.